FridayOrtiz/timebase/paper/paper.md

 As previously outlined, being able to synchronize as well as utilize reliable time sources is important across many divergent network architectures and device types.
-Large organizations can accomplish reliable time by aquiring their own reference clock which can directly access satilite, radio, or atomic time sources.
+Large organizations can accomplish reliable time by acquiring their own reference clock which can directly access satellite, radio, or atomic time sources.
 For smaller organizations, vendors, and individuals the NTP Pool Project is provided as a public time resource[@hansen2014ntppool].
 Both the NTP Pool Project and RFC8633[@rfc8633] outline best common practices(BCP) when